Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 `url`: `s3://snowflake-workshop-lab/citibike-trips-csv/`

 **Note:** Make sure to include the final forward slash (`/`) at the end of the URL or you will encounter errors later when loading data from the bucket.
+Also ensure you have removed 'credentials = (...)' statejment which is not required.
+The create stage command should resemble that show above exactly.

 Positive
 : The S3 bucket for this lab is public so you can leave the credentials options in the statement empty.
 In a real-world scenario, the bucket used for an external stage would likely require key information.